 Tate's international collection is shaped by a truly global vision.
-In 2000, the Board of Trustees extended Tate's collecting remit to include art from regions such as Africa, South Asia, Latin America, Australia, China, Eastern Europe, Russia and the Middle East.
+In 2000, the Board of Trustees extended Tate's collecting remit to include art from regions such as Asia-Pacific, Middle East and North Africa, Africa, South Asia, Central and Eastern Europe, Latin America, and North America.
 Diverse and inclusive, Tate's international collection continues to explore transnational themes and the diversification of form and material to be found in international contemporary art.